cheukhin1024/Financial-Data-Project-in-Azure/README.md

 1. Count the color area of the satallite image using OpenCV

-###### Stream Count satallite image color area.py
+###### Stream Count satallite image color area.py [testing]

-1. Stream Count the color area of the satallite image using OpenCV
+1. Stream Count the color area of the satallite image using OpenCV and Microsoft Planetary Computer.

 ###### Get data from Delta Lake.py